Aurora-Jennifer/Contracting_Docs/README.md

 As of now:

-- **Fox ML Infrastructure LLC is officially formed and active.**
+- **Fox ML Infrastructure LLC is officially formed and active.** ✓
 - Primary ML/infra engineering product line: **Fox-v1-infra**.
-- **EIN issuance is pending** (filed with IRS, 1–4 day processing window).
+- **EIN has been issued.** ✓
-- A **business bank account will be opened** immediately once the EIN is issued.
+- **Business bank account is open and active.** ✓
-- **Business insurance (General Liability + E&O)** will be acquired after banking is established.
+- **Business insurance (General Liability + E&O) is pending** — will be acquired to complete compliance requirements.

-No billable or contractually binding work will begin until all compliance requirements—banking, insurance, and agreement documents—are completed.
+No billable or contractually binding work will begin until business insurance is obtained and all compliance requirements—insurance and agreement documents—are completed.

 ---